Skip to Main Content

 Script Supervisors

-Here is how this works in practice.
-A script supervisor tracks scene matching, timing, and script coverage across the shooting process, keeping detailed records of each take.
-They make sure that wardrobe, props, actor positions, and dialogue stay steady across shots that may be filmed days or weeks apart.
-The script supervisor's notes are a key reference for the editorial team during post-prod.
+A script supervisor tracks continuity, timing, and script coverage through the shoot.
+They keep close records of each take.
+They make sure wardrobe, props, actor positions, and dialogue stay steady across shots filmed days or weeks apart.
+The supervisor's notes become a key guide for the editorial team in post.

-Here is the short of it.
-We connect you with script supervisors who bring careful attention to detail and calm efficiency to each set.
-Our network has pros skilled across narrative features, episodic series, and commercials, each skilled at keeping the seamless scene matching that polished shoots need.
+We connect you with script supervisors who bring sharp attention and calm command to each set.
+Our network spans narrative features, episodic series, and commercials.
+Every supervisor knows how to hold the seamless continuity that polished shoots need.

 ACT 01